Animal Care FAQs

 How do I request a change in the C-FOAPAL currently being billed?

-PIs must enter updates to CFOP information into the ACP-LAB (DAR) BIO system, see the ACP-LAB (DAR) BIO Instructions.
+PIs or their assigned financial proxies must enter updates to CFOP information into the ACP-LAB (DAR) BIO system, see the ACP-LAB (DAR) BIO Instructions.
+ACP staff cannot make these changes on the PI's behalf.

-What is the time frame to change a FOAP for billing?
+What is the time frame to change a FOAP for per diem billing?

 Institutional Animal Care and Use Committee